kimaramy/signal-from-dust/README.md

 ## Overview

-### Signals and patterns of fine dust data
+### Signals and patterns found from PM10 and PM2.5 data

 Don't you think we're approaching natural phenomena with too much scientific way?
-This project starts from the perspective of looking at fine dust phenomena as signals from nature.
-In this way, fine dust data is converted into binary signals and expressed as visual and auditory elements through web technology.
-Through this, the user spends time contemplating finding the pattern of fine dust through the eyes and ears.
+This project starts from the perspective of looking at air pollution phenomena as signals from nature.
+In this way, PM(Particle Matter) data is converted into binary signals and expressed as visual and auditory elements through web technology.
+Through this, the user spends time contemplating finding the pattern of dust through the eyes and ears.
 Finally, I hope that the user will recognize that different signals are occurring for each data and discover what messages nature is delivering.

 ![cover](https://ygpfckjmxgbewxkislyq.supabase.co/storage/v1/object/public/imgs/cover_1_21*9.webp)